Philipbear/msbuddy/README.md

   * queries with or without MS/MS spectra
   * both positive and negative ionization modes

-The minimum requirement is a single _m/z_ value and its ionization polarity.
+The minimum requirement for a msbuddy query is a single _m/z_ value and its ionization polarity.

 * `msbuddy` enables:
   * candidate space shrinkage via bottom-up MS/MS interrogation